-LIVE GARPHIC RECORDING | Drawing Sam Bradd | Change
+LIVE GRAPHIC RECORDING | Drawing Sam Bradd | Change

 Land acknowledgement

-We acknowledge we live and work in Vancouver on the Ancestral Traditional Unceded Territories of the Coast Salish People, the TOP Collaborative sites operate on the Lands of the ~ thexwməθkwəyəm (Musqueam), Skwxwú7mesh Úxwumixw (Squamish) Mice:p kwətxwiləm (Tsleil-Waututh) and Shíshálh (Sechelt) Nations.
+We acknowledge we live and work in Vancouver on the Ancestral Traditional Unceded Territories of the Coast Salish People, the TOP Collaborative sites operate on the Lands of the \sim thexwməθ kwəyəm (Musqueam), Skwxwú7mesh Úxwumixw (Squamish) Mice:p kwətxwiləm (Tsleil-Waututh) and Shíshálh (Sechelt) Nations.

 CONTENT

 01 Change Package Introduction pg 1

 02 Driver Diagram pg 1

 03 TOP Collaborative Change Package pg 3

 04 Reference List pg 7

-The TOP Collaborative is supported by:
+The TOP Collaborative is supported through funding from:

 Change Package Introduction To facilitate the process of selecting interventions by teams participating in the TOP Collaborative, the TOP faculty has developed two resources: a Driver Diagram (a graphic to illustrate factors that contribute to the overall TOP aims) and a Change Package (a listing of interventions for consideration by TOP teams to test in working towards reaching their individualized aims).
-Driver Diagram The figure on the following page presents a graphic framework on the drivers (factors) that have been identified by our experts and stakeholders to have major impacts on achieving the outcome shown in the box on the far left of the diagram.
+Driver Diagram The figure below presents a graphic framework on the drivers (factors) that have been identified by our experts and stakeholders to have major impacts on achieving the outcome shown in the box on the far left of the diagram.
 The Primary Drivers are the major factors driving the outcome.
 The Secondary Drivers are the detailed activities and structures that make up the Primary Drivers.
 The interventions listed further in this document are specific ideas that can be tested to determine if improvements are achieved.

+The TOP Driver Diagram can be found on the following page.
 For more QI resources, visit www.topcollaborative.ca